BradleyCodeU/bradleycodeu.github.io/_gdad/html/foodChainGame.md

   - Replace the "bee" with a predator animal that is the predator of the hero.
   - Draw a background that represents the real habitat for animals in this food web
   - Add a conditional IF block so that Game Over Win happens if the user earns 5 points.
+  - At the bottom-center of the screen rename your project and click the Save button.

 | Rubric  | 0 pts | 0.5 pts | 1 pt  |